sopoour/pi_robot/README.md

-# Pi Robot with CV & various sensors
+# Pollution tracking Pi Robot

 This Project is based on the STS Pilot by Mark Dammer from this GitHub Project: https://github.com/mark-orion/STS-PiLot.